ahmedkaludi/pwa-for-wp/readme.txt

 * Improved:  Add to homescreen icon showing blank in iphone(apple-touch-icon) #113
 * Bug Fixed: Landscape orientation is not working in PWA correctly #151
 * Bug Fixed: Showing "//" when adding to home screen in Firefox browser(start url) #147
+* Added: Upgrade to premium as a menu item in the PWA #174

 = 1.3.2 (9 September 2019) =
 * Bug Fixed: Fatal error in multisite #167